Watch moment hero bystander tackles Bondi Beach gunman

 Footage appears to show Ahmed el Ahmed tackling one of the suspected terrorists before wrestling a rifle from his hands and pointing it at him, forcing the alleged attacker to retreat.

-The force has confirmed the mass shooting was a terrorist incident that was “designed to target the Jewish community”.

-Chris Minns, the premier of New South Wales, told a press conference in Sydney that the Bondi Beach attack represents “some of our worst fears about terrorism”.
+Chris Minns, the premier of New South Wales, told a press conference in Sydney that the attack represents “some of our worst fears about terrorism”.

-He hailed the bystander as an “genuine hero” as he described the footage as “unbelievable”.
+He hailed the bystander as a “genuine hero” as he described footage of the incident as “unbelievable”.

-“A man walking up to gunman who had fired on the community and single handedly disarming him, putting his own life at risk to save the lives of countless other people,” he added.
+“A man walking up to a gunman who had fired on the community and single-handedly disarming him, putting his own life at risk to save the lives of countless other people,” he added.

 “That man is a genuine hero and I’ve no doubt that there are many, many people alive tonight as a result of his bravery.”